Scholarship fund created for vaccinated students - Farmville

 The scholarship incentive comes as Prince Edward County works to improve its percentage of citizens who are fully vaccinated.
 Currently, 29.3% of Prince Edward County citizens count themselves as fully vaccinated.
 That is the sixth lowest total in the state.
 Overall, 44.6% of Virginians have been fully vaccinated.

-The two boards were also challenged by Patsy Watson of Farmville Cares to help provide volunteers to help operate the ongoing vaccination clinics at the PEFYA gym each Wednesday.
+The two board were also challenged by Patsy Watson of Farmville Cares to help provide volunteers to help operate the ongoing vaccination clinics at the PEFYA gym each Wednesday.

 “We are constantly trying to find new volunteers,” Watson told the boards.
-“We’ve lost a lot of our volunteers who were students, and we are blessed in this community to have Longwood and Hampden-Sydney students who were very helpful with us.”
+“We’ve lost a lot of our volunteers who were students and we are blessed in this community to have Longwood and Hampden-Sydney students who were very helpful with us.”

 Each member of the Board of Supervisors and Town Council were given the challenge of recruiting volunteers to help Farmville Cares in the vaccination effort.
 The board who gets the most volunteers will win the challenge.
 Watson said Farmville Cares needs seven volunteers to cover each three-hour shift for the vaccination clinics.

 “My heart is so lifted to see the two groups here together,” Watson said.
-“If there’s something good that comes out of the pandemic, then I think it’s the way we have learned how to do things and the way we have really learned how to treat each other.”
+“If there’s something good that comes out of the pandemic, then I think the way we have learned how to do things and the way we have really learned how to treat each other.”

 Mobile vaccination clinics reach out to rural areas